Written by Lisa Truesdale. Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

 The number-one rule, as mentioned above, is to NEVER leave a small child unattended in the bath.
 According to the American Academy of Pediatrics, children can drown in only 1 or 2 inches of water.
 The Consumer Product Safety Commission reports that about once every four days, a child under the age of 5 drowns in a bathtub, bucket, toilet, or pond.
 So NEVER leave a small child unattended in the bathtub, even for a second, and always stay within arm’s reach.

 The Consumer Product Safety Commission also recommends the following safety devices for bath time:

 - An anti-scald device so that the water never gets too hot

 - A plastic or inflatable spout cover on the faucet

 - A non-slip mat on the bottom of the bathtub and a non-slip bath mat outside the tub

 For more information about making your home safe for children, as well as a list of specific baby proofing products you might want to consider, see our related post: Baby Proofing Your Home: The Complete Guide.

 How to Get Soap or Shampoo Out of a Baby’s Eyes

-Even gentle, natural products like Puracy Natural Bubble Bath and Puracy Natural Baby Shampoo & Body Wash can get into the eyes.
-These formulas won’t sting the eyes or cause them to tear up like a chemical-laden product might, but your child might not be too happy about it.
+Even gentle cleansing products like Puracy Natural Bubble Bath and Natural Baby Shampoo & Body Wash can get into the eyes.
+These formulas won’t sting the eyes or cause them to tear up like most bath products might, but your child might not be too happy about it.

 If suds get into your baby or child’s eyes, simply wet a washcloth with plain lukewarm water and gently wipe his or her eyes until the suds are gone.
 Older children might have fun rinsing their own eyes by filling a plastic cup with plain lukewarm water from the faucet and dumping it over their head.